mukesh-kk/website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 -
 -->

-### Establishing Workspace Context
+### 1. Establishing Workspace Context

-All workspaces start with from a single Git "context", e.g. [GitHub](/docs/configure/authentication/github), [GitLab](/docs/configure/authentication/gitlab), [Bitbucket](/docs/configure/authentication/bitbucket).
-If there is already a running workspace from the same git context, you will be prompted to open the already running workspace or given the option to start a new one.
+All workspaces start from a Git "context", e.g. [GitHub](/docs/configure/authentication/github), [GitLab](/docs/configure/authentication/gitlab), [Bitbucket](/docs/configure/authentication/bitbucket).

+If there is already a running workspace from the same git context, you will be prompted to open the running workspace or you will be given the option to start a new one.

 <img class="shadow-medium rounded-xl max-w-3xl mt-x-small" src="/images/workspace-life/workspace-already-exist.png" alt="Workspace Already Exist" loading="lazy"/>

 See [Context URLs](/docs/introduction/learn-gitpod/context-url) for more.

-### Establish Workspace Image
+### 2. Establish Workspace Image

-Gitpod checks for the existence of a [Workspace Image](/docs/configure/workspaces/workspace-image) via the [`image`](/docs/references/gitpod-yml#image) property in a committed `.gitpod.yml`, which is taken from the Git context of the workspace.

-If no `image` property is supplied, workspaces default to the [**workspace-full**](https://hub.docker.com/r/gitpod/workspace-full) image.
+Gitpod checks for the existence of a [workspace image](/docs/configure/workspaces/workspace-image) via the [`image`](/docs/references/gitpod-yml#image) property in a committed `.gitpod.yml`, which is taken from the Git context of the workspace.
+If no image property is supplied, workspaces default to the [**workspace-full**](https://hub.docker.com/r/gitpod/workspace-full) image.

 <!-- TODO: Look into OCI compatibility https://github.com/opencontainers/image-spec -->